Bema suffered from diverticulitis as a result of unhealthy eating habits. She now follows a healthy lifestyle.

 If you end up in the emergency room (ER) as I did, you'll likely be given something to relieve some of the pain immediately.
 The sooner you're able to relax your body, the better.
 When we're in pain, we often clench hundreds of different muscles, making it hard for the colon to relax.

-When I went in, they told me that I was lucky to have come straight into the ER instead of waiting to see a doctor the next week—that time saved me from getting a colon abscess or rupture.
+When I went in, they told me that I was smart to have come straight into the ER instead of waiting to see a doctor the next week—that time saved me from getting a colon abscess or rupture.
 However, I did have an infection, and that meant immediate IV antibiotics.

 Whether you see your general practitioner or you go to an urgent care facility, you're going to be given some antibiotics.
 Take the time to ask what they are called, what is in them, why they want you to take them, what will happen if you don't take them, and if there are natural antibiotics that can also be taken (such as fresh garlic).